Reading time: 5 min.

 Forehead Reduction Surgery: Procedure, Costs, Alternatives

 Forehead reduction surgery is a type of cosmetic procedure that involves lowering the hairline to make your forehead appear smaller.
-It’s also known as hairline lowering, forehead lowering, or foreheadplasty.
+It’s also known as hairline lowering, forehead lowering, hairline advancement, or foreheadplasty.

-A hairline transplant isn’t the same as forehead reduction surgery, though it can address similar concerns.
+A hairline transplant isn’t the same as a hairline lowering procedure, though it can address similar concerns.

 In this article, you’ll learn:

-• How much it costs to have foreheadplasty
+• How much it costs to have a foreheadplasty

 • The difference between hairline lowering and a hairline transplant.